-6 Eriocrania subpurpurella , larva and mine in oak, Bankhouse wood, May 11th 09.
+6 Eriocrania subpurpurella , larva and mine in oak, Lower Scarr wood, May 20th 2018.
 A widespread and abundant species almost anywhere there are oaks.

 6 Eriocrania subpurpurella, North Dean wood, Apr.24th 08.
 A field observation on a Sycamore bud.

 6 Eriocrania subpurpurella, a mating pair on oak, North Dean wood, Apr.6th 09.
 The heavily spotted, less common form of fastuosella is on the left.